Papillon Belle was a passion project of mine completely self-funded by my work as a graphic designer and illustrator.

 We celebrate the birth of our twins

-On 28 February 2019 we welcomed our twins Luna and Miles to the world.
+On 28 February 2019 we welcomed our twins Luna India and Miles David Westcott to the world.

 It came as quite a shock and surprise to find out that we were expecting twins, as it was a natural pregnancy and we have no known history of twins in our families.